alexfernandez/alexfernandez.github.io/2023/job-search.md

 The format can be used for programming exercises, system design questions, and so on.

-It can be really stressful to have someone giving you problems to solve, which feels like they are examining you.
+It can be really stressful to have someone feeding you instructions, as if they are examining you (which they are).
 Some companies will approach the exercise as a "pair programming session", where you can ask the interviewer for help or perhaps look things up online.
 It is advised to communicate a lot with this person as if this was a real pair programming session: